Assessing operations and their impact

 Monitoring

-The evaluation is carried out on both clusters of homogeneous projects and on CDP's overall activity and it is divided into two phases:
+The assessment is conducted on clusters of similar projects and on CDP’s overall activity, and is structured in two phases:

-• to quantify the volume of financial resources committed by CDP that are considered “additional” (i.e. which would not have entered the economy without CDP’s intervention) and capable of supporting aggregate national demand
+• Quantification of the volume of financial resources deployed by CDP that are considered “additional” (i.e. would not have been mobilised without CDP’s involvement) and able to support national aggregate demand.

-• estimate of the impact actually generated in the economic system by these resources.
+• Estimation of the actual impact generated in the economic system by these resources.